tobyweston/blog/source/_posts/2012-03-18-tools-for-bad-dot-robots.markdown

 categories: java, robotooling
 ---

-Just a quick post to introduce you to the [robotooling](http://robotooling.com) project, a collection of useful Java tools available for download via the [bad.robot.repo](http://robotooling.com/maven).
+Just a quick post to introduce the [robotooling](http://robotooling.com) project;
+a collection of useful Java tools available for download via the [bad.robot.repo](http://robotooling.com/maven).
-Rather than re-implement the same utility code again and again, I've started to collect them under the bad.robot banner.
+Rather than re-implement the same utility code again and again, I've started to collect things under the bad.robot banner.
 So far, we have...

 <!-- more -->